Business rates - general information

 Business rates are changing

-A new rating list comes into effect from 1 April 2017.
-You can now review the revaluation of your premises.
+A new rating list comes into effect on 1 April 2017.

 What you need to know: